juju-solutions/review-queue-classic/README.md

 ```
 New Review item is ingested
+  if item in PENDING/NEW status
-  Send request to jenkins for each substrate in defaults
+    Send request to jenkins for each substrate in testing defaults
       if request 200:
         Create ReviewTest, status Pending
       else:
         Create ReviewTest, status Retry

-Jenkins build script
+Jenkins Build Script
-  Callback at beginning, set status Running
+  Callback to RevQ at beginning of job, set status Running
-  Callback at end, set test outcome
+  Callback to RevQ at end of job, set test outcome

-Callback handler
+RevQ Callback Handler
-  update ReviewTest status
+  Update ReviewTest status and url (jenkins build url)
   if status != Running
-    update ReviewTest result_url
-    update LP item (see TODO)
+    set ReviewTest.finished timestamp
+    queue celery task to post test results as vote/comment to lp

-Celery task
+Celery refresh task (periodic refresh of open items in RevQ)
+  If item is Abandoned/Closed
+    Cancel any pending/unfinished tests
+    return

-  For items in Retry
+  For item tests in Retry status
     Send jenkins request
       if 200, set Pending
-  For items in Pending/Running beyond timeout
+  For item tests in Pending/Running status beyond timeout
     if Running and result json exists
-      set status from json
+      set test status and finished timestamp from json
     else
       Send new jenkins request
         if 200 set Pending else set Retry

 UI
-  The Square
+  The Square (Dashboard)
     Color
       White if no tests created
       else Green if any tests successful
       else Red if any tests failed
       else Black (tests are queued)
+    OnClick
+      goes to Review Item detail page

   Review Item detail page
     Show list of existing tests with status
     Allow creation of new test(s)
-      Launch on one or more clouds (checkboxes)
+      Launch on one or more clouds (select box)
 ```